tsawler/nbirdt-doc-conversion/readme.md

 where `username` and `password` are the db credentials, and `ssl` is the Postgres SSL setting (e.g. disable).

+4: Verify that everything works.

+5: Copy the file to the **root directory** of the **live** NBIRDT application.

+6: Create a backup of the existing application (via dashboard).

+7: Repeat steps 3 & 4, above, for the live app.

 Once the migration is complete and has been verified, the directory `./client/clientahandlers/files` can be deleted.